BioDynaMo/paraview-plugin-builder/README.md

 CentOS is the Linux distribution currently used to generate the official binaries of ParaView for Linux.
-However, there is a known [bug][] in docker when using CentOS6 because of spectre mitigation.
+However, there is a known [bug][] in docker when using CentOS 6 because of spectre mitigation.
 It is possible to work around it by adding `vsyscall=emulate` to kernel parameters.
 Use at your own risk!